June 14, 2022

-See where the utility industry is skirting the federal coal ash rule to avoid cleaning up coal ash contamination.
-How they're doing it and what you can do.
+At the hundreds of coal ash dump sites across the country, the utility industry is skirting the federal coal ash rule to avoid cleaning up coal ash.

 This map depicts 101 coal plants that:

 - Have toxic coal ash ponds literally sitting in or are dangerously close to the water underground that feeds our rivers, lakes, reservoirs that provide our drinking water, and connect to other waterways;

 - Have contaminated the groundwater with heavy metals and other toxins from the waste from burning coal; and

 - Refuse to move the toxic waste from the ponds and plan to leave it to continue leaching toxic chemicals for generations.